cosmos/ibc-go/docs/ibc/apps/packets_acks.md

     // decode from bytes to packet data
 }
 ```

+> Note that the `CustomPacketData` struct is defined in the proto definition and then compiled by the protobuf compiler.

 Then a module must encode its packet data before sending it through IBC.